MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-prepare-datasets-for-automl-images.md

 If your training data is in a different format, like pascal VOC or COCO, [helper scripts](https://github.com/Azure/azureml-examples/blob/v1-archive/v1/python-sdk/tutorials/automl-with-azureml/image-object-detection/coco2jsonl.py) can convert the data to JSONL.
 The scripts are available in [notebook examples](https://github.com/Azure/azureml-examples/blob/main/sdk/python/jobs/automl-standalone-jobs).

-After you create the *.jsonl* file, you can register it as a data asset using UI.
+After you create the *.jsonl* file, you can register it as a data asset using the UI.
 Make sure that you select `stream` type in schema section as shown in this animation.

 :::image type="content" source="media\how-to-prepare-datasets-for-automl-images\ui-dataset-jsnol.gif" alt-text="Animation showing how to register a data asset from the jsonl files.":::